FoxeyesJK/challenge-bitly/README.md

 * Framework: .Net Core 3.1
 * Protocol: RESTAPI
 * Deploy: Heroku using docker - https://challenge-bitly.herokuapp.com/countries
+   * This only show my data.
+In order to obtain other users' data, you must run the application from the local.

 **API EndPoints**
 * /countries - provide the average number of clicks broken down by country
     * Query Parameters
-        * unit: A unit of time
+        * unit: A unit of time - Default("day"), Enum("minute", "hour", "day", "week", "month")
-                Default("day")
-                Enum("minute", "hour", "day", "week", "month")
-        * units: An integer representing the time units to query data for. pass -1  to return all units of time.
+        * units: An integer representing the time units to query data for. pass -1  to return all units of time - Default(-1)
-                Default(-1)
     * Response
         ```json
         [